kan6868/playerprefs/README.md

 ![image](https://user-images.githubusercontent.com/70838508/220557342-076533fc-5fcd-4dac-984e-1f5204c43a1e.png)

-*To view the PlayerPrefs profile you need to create a ScriptableObject User Profile.
+*To read the PlayerPrefs profile you need to create a ScriptableObject User Profile.

 #### Credits
 - Module Playerprefs made by Kan (2022)